Friday, October 3, 2025

 Love, Doe!

 Hi friends!
-So today I'm going to be doing a review on "Uncover" by Faith Fawcett.
-This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers so please keep that in mind!)
+So today I'm going to be doing a review on "Torchfire" by Moira Buffini.
+This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers, especially with this being the second book in the series, so please keep that in mind!)

 I gave this book a 4/5 star rating on Goodreads.